IT2805/assignments-2016H/7/assignment.md

 When the user enters the page, the input file shall automatically get the focus.

 Connect your HTML page with the JavaScript file.
-The rest of the task should be done in the JavaScript file.
+The rest of the task, except part 4, should be done in the JavaScript file.

+Hint: The button and input field could both be input elements, where the input element with type set to submit acts as the button.

 ## Part 2: Implementing Functionalities (20%)
 Now we (read: you) will start to implement some functionality.

 When the user writes a task in the input field and clicks the add button, the task shall be added to the empty list with a checkbox in front of it.
 Make a JavaScript function named "addTask()" that does this.
 Place the newest task on the top of the list.

 Hint: Use eventlisteners to listen on button clicks.
 Hinter: If you want to remove the list bullet, you can do so using CSS.
 Hintest: Use `preventDefault()` so that the page does not reload itself if you use a form.